shwnchpl/shwnchpl.github.io/_posts/2017-01-01-fancy-hanoi.md

 Ideally, it would be nice to have a function $Fancy: n \to L$ where $n \in \mathbb{N}$ and $L$ is a $n$-length list of $3^n$-length ternary strings denoting all states of the game from start to finish.
 The time complexity of any algorithm to implement this function will be $\Omega(n \cdot 3^n)$ because the generation of each string character will require a constant number of computations and there are $n \cdot 3^n$ characters to generate.
 Although there is a very nifty iterative solution to this problem (which I'll talk about [below](#fancy_iter)), first I'd like to demonstrate a relatively concise recursive solution that follows functional programming idioms.
 The solution I'll present is written in the [Wolfram Language](https://en.wikipedia.org/wiki/Wolfram_Language) (the programming language used in Mathematica), but there's no reason why a similar solution couldn't be implemented in Haskell, ML, LISP, or any other functional programming language.

-First of all, even if we want to be able to call a function `` Fancy[n_Integer /; n > 0] `` and have it return a ternary string list, such a function certainly is not alone sufficient to recurse upon.  `` Fancy `` is going to need some kind of helper function that actually is recursive and this function is going to have to accept several arguments— namely, the bottom disk $d_n$ to be moved (which I'll also refer to as the "focus"), the size of the stack on top of $d_n$, the current source peg $S$ that $d_n$ is being moved from, the current destination peg $D$ that $d_n$ is being moved to, and finally the current state of the game.
+First of all, even if we want to be able to call a function `` Fancy[n_Integer /; n > 0] `` and have it return a ternary string list, such a function certainly is not alone sufficient to recurse upon.  `` Fancy `` is going to need some kind of helper function that actually is recursive and this function is going to have to accept several arguments—namely, the bottom disk $d_n$ to be moved (which I'll also refer to as the "focus"), the size of the stack on top of $d_n$, the current source peg $S$ that $d_n$ is being moved from, the current destination peg $D$ that $d_n$ is being moved to, and finally the current state of the game.

 With these considerations in mind, we can write `` Fancy `` as follows: